howdyband/makerteens/index.md

  > The goal of Oregon's Measure 98 is to "support the needs of students related to engagement, personalization, achievement, and college and career readiness."

-More than a drop-out prevention program, the MAKERTEENS Alternative Education Career Academy model offers students college credit and career readiness skills as they complete a well-rounded theme-based curriculum and build a Tiny House in one school year.
-Any high school student may apply, but preference is given to Klamath Falls City School District students who have completed Algebra I but may have risk factors.
+More than a drop-out prevention program, the MAKERTEENS Alternative Education Career Academy is a one-year program for high school students to gain college credit and career readiness skills as they complete a well-rounded theme-based curriculum while converting a retired school bus into a home.
+Any high school student may apply, but preference is given to Klamath Falls City School District students who have completed Algebra I or Geometry but may have risk factors.

 **Proposal for Full Year Program**

-Provide a dozen high school students the opportunity to build a tiny house on a trailer frame.
+Provide a dozen high school students the opportunity to gain construction skills and academic knowledge.
 This same MAKERTEENS cadre will be mentored through classes such as:

 - Integrated Science
 - Construction Math